deweya/chart-repo-pr-action/README.md

 ### The `head_branch` Parameter
 One important thing to call out about the `head_branch` parameter is that this action will make a **force push** against this branch.
 As a result, it is highly recommended that you select a dedicated `head_branch` for this action or use the default `feat/sync` branch.
 If you attempt to make changes to `head_branch`, they may be wiped out when this action runs.

-The force push is necessary because this action synchronizes your `head_branch` with the upstream's `base_branch` in order to produce an accurate diff.
+The force push is necessary because this action synchronizes your `head_branch` with the central chart repo's `base_branch` in order to produce an accurate diff.
 Since it is possible that this will rewrite `head_branch`'s history, this action performs a force push.